awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/entitlements-revoke.md

 # Revoking an entitlement<a name="entitlements-revoke"></a>

-After you revoke an entitlement, the content becomes unavailable to the subscriber account and the associated output is removed from your flow\.
+After you revoke an entitlement, the content becomes unavailable to the subscriber account permanently\.
+The entitlement and the associated output are removed from your flow\.

+If you want to stop streaming content to the subscriber’s flow temporarily, [disable](entitlements-disable.md) the entitlement instead\.

 **To revoke an entitlement \(console\)**